MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/good-guide.md

 ## 3D toolkit

-3D Toolkit Categories:
+### 3D toolkit categories:

-Arrows
+#### Arrows

+- Use arrows:

-•	Use arrows to communicate simple spatial information like position, direction, and translation.
+  - To communicate simple spatial information like position, direction, and translation.

-•	Use arrows when you want the operator to insert a part into something.
+  - When you want the operator to insert a part into something:

-   –	Arrows are great to pointing to a specific location (Within a +/- 2mm tolerance)
+    –	Arrows are great for pointing to a specific location (within +/- 2mm tolerance)

-   –	Arrows can be used to show directionality (i.e. "Twist the lever until tight"--with corresponding half circle arrow showing movement direction)
+    –	Arrows can be used to show directionality.
+Example: "Twist the lever until tight" with corresponding half circle arrow showing movement direction

-   –	You can use a combination of different arrows to show a sequence of different actions (i.e. "Swing then pull")- This can also be paired with numbers (Expanded upon here)
+    –	You can use a combination of different arrows to show a sequence of different actions (for example, "Swing, then pull").
+You can pair arrows with numbers.

-   –	You can use arrows in combination with other 3D holograms (for example, checks and cross’) to show where to put something and where not to put something.
+    –	You can use arrows in combination with other 3D holograms (for example, checks and cross) to show where to put something and where not to put something.

       ***EXAMPLE IMAGE HERE***

-Hands
+#### Hands

-•	Hands are best to communicate specific hand orientations or movements.
+- Hands are best for communicating specific hand orientations or movements.

-•	Use hands when you want the operator to use their hands in a specific way to grab or manipulate something.
-There are various poses for specific interactions that are available in the 3D Toolkit such as Pull, Push, Pinch, Grab, etc.

-     –	Combine these hands with arrows and/or additional 3D holograms to add additional meaning.
+- Use hands when you want the operator to use their hands in a specific way to grab or manipulate something.
+There are various poses for specific interactions that are available in the 3D toolkit such as Pull, Push, Pinch, Grab, and so on.
+Combine hands with arrows and/or additional 3D holograms to add additional meaning.

-•	Generally, the "Pick Up" or “Place” shader works best with hands allowing operators to visually align their hands with the hologram.
+- Generally, the "Pick Up" or “Place” shader works best with hands allowing operators to visually align their hands with the hologram.

-Numbers
+#### Numbers

-•	Numbers should be used for sequencing within a step

-   –	Example: "First pull the lever (1) and then place it in the key hole (2)."
+- Use numbers for sequencing within a step.
+Example: "First pull the lever (1), and then place it in the key hole (2)."

   ***EXAMPLE IMAGE HERE***

-•	Numbers should not be used to identify parts in the world

-    –	Example: "Pick up the screwdriver (1) and the socket wrench (2)."
+- Don't use numbers to identify parts in the world.
+Example: "Pick up the screwdriver (1) and the socket wrench (2)."

-•	Numbers should not be used to communicate how many of something to get

-    –	Example: "Pick up 3 screws." --- Holographic Number 3 is next to screws
+- Don't use numbers to communicate how many of something to get.
+Example: "Pick up 3 screws" where holographic number 3 is next to screws.

-Zones
+#### Zones

-•	Zones are a good way to communicate areas to place items.
+- Zones are a good way to communicate areas to place items.

    ***EXAMPLE IMAGE HERE***

-•	Zones can be used to show the orientation and location of objects.
+- Zones can be used to show the orientation and location of objects.

-•	Animated zones are effective in getting operators attention.
+- Animated zones are effective in getting operators' attention.

-•	If you are using zones to communicate orientation, it is helpful to pair it with a reference image.
+- If you user zones to communicate orientation, it's helpful to pair them with a reference image.

    ***EXAMPLE IMAGE HERE***

-Generic Tools

-•	Generic tools can be used in two ways:

-   –	Symbols

-     •	Use the scaled-down version of a generic tool (For example, screw driver) next to a real world part to indicate to the operator the type of tool to pick-up or use

-   –	Models

-     •	Use a scaled up version of a generic tool to indicate to the operator the actual scale of a specific tool to pick-up or use

-Symbols

-•	The "Check" and "Cross" symbols are best at communicating where to and where not where not to:

-   •	Place things

-   •	Run things through

-   •	Clearance areas

-   •	Which part of machinery or tool to select out of an array of options.

-•	The "Exclamation Point" is best at communicating critical or alarming information

-   •	We recommend using the "Exclamation Point" with the "Avoid" or “Warning “style.

-   •	Do not overuse the "Exclamation Point," as it will lose its urgency after repeated use.

-•	The "Lighting Bolt" is best at communication potential electrical hazards

-•	We recommend using the "Lighting Bolt" with the “Avoid” or "Warning" style.

-## Custom 3D Holograms

-•	In general, try to accomplish a step by using 3D Toolkit.
-If you cannot achieve the desired result with 3D Toolkit assets, you can use a custom asset, image, or video instead.

-•	Use custom high-fidelity assets where details matter and custom low-fidelity assets for high-level principles where details aren’t as important.

-    •	Example- if detailed accuracy is important, like a referencing a specific port or lever, highly detailed custom assets may be necessary.

-    •	If you are trying to show how to align the object, a general shape may achieve the desired effect.

-•	Custom assets are best at communicating unique parts or unusual animation behaviors.

-•	Animated custom holograms are a great way to show the flow or movement patters throughout a step.

-•	You should use a custom hologram of the entire object for orientation and alignment steps.

-•	You can always use a combination of custom assets with the 3D Toolkit on any step.

-## Hologram Styles

-•	Use styles to help create a visual hierarchy of 3D holograms

-•	Use styles consistently to communicate specific actions.
-If you use styles consistently, as operators continue to use Guides, they will start to understand what styles are intended to mean, which will speed up their learning process.

-Hologram Style Options:

-Original

-•	For 3D Toolkit assets, the "Original" shader is a white material

-   –	The original white material is a good generic style because it doesn’t have any strong pre-existing connotations for operators.

-   –	If your focus is more on alignment or positioning, the original shader is a good choice because it won’t have any strong action indications to the operator.

-•	For custom assets, the "Original" shader is whatever is imported with the 3D model.

-   –	Depending on the Authors needs or requirements, you can import a custom model with any style on it.
-Some good examples might include:

-      •	Specific colors on sections of a model to identify parts or pieces.

-         –	You can then add step instructions that refer to the colored sections.
+#### Generic tools

+- Generic tools can be used in two ways:

+   –	Symbols.
+Use the scaled-down version of a generic tool (for example, a screw driver) next to a real-world part to indicate to the operator the type of tool to pick up or use.

+   –	Models.
+Use a scaled-up version of a generic tool to indicate to the operator the actual scale of a specific tool to pick up or use.

+#### Symbols

+- The Check and Cross symbols are best at communicating:

+   - Where and where not to place things

+   - Where and where  not to run things through

+   - Clearance areas

+   - Which part of machinery or tool to select out of an array of options

+- The Exclamation Point is best for communicating critical or alarming information.

+   - We recommend using the Exclamation Point with the Avoid or Warning style.

+   - Do not overuse the Exclamation Point, as it will lose its urgency after repeated use.

+- The Lighting Bolt is best for communicating potential electrical hazards.

+  - We recommend using the Lighting Bolt with the Avoid or Warning style.

+## Custom 3D holograms

+- In general, try to accomplish a step by using the 3D toolkit.
+If you can't achieve the desired result with 3D toolkit assets, you can use a custom asset, image, or video instead.

+- Use custom high-fidelity assets where details matter, and custom low-fidelity assets for high-level principles where details aren’t as important.
+For example, if detailed accuracy is important, like referencing a specific port or lever, highly detailed custom assets may be necessary.
+On the other hand, if you're trying to show how to align an object, a general shape may achieve the desired effect.

+- Custom assets are best for communicating unique parts or unusual animation behaviors.

+- Animated custom holograms are a great way to show the flow or movement patterns throughout a step.

+- Use a custom hologram of the entire object for orientation and alignment steps.

+- You can always use a combination of custom assets with the 3D toolkit on any step.

+## Hologram styles

+- Use styles to help create a visual hierarchy of 3D holograms.

+- Use styles consistently to communicate specific actions.
+If you use styles consistently, as operators continue to use Dynamics 365 Guides, they'll start to understand what styles are intended to convey, which will speed up their learning process.

+### Hologram style options

+#### Original

+- For 3D toolkit assets, the Original shader is a white material.

+   –	The Original white material is a good generic style because it doesn’t have any strong pre-existing connotations for operators.

+   –	If your focus is more on alignment or positioning, the Original shader is a good choice because it won’t indicate any strong action indications for the operator.

+- For custom assets, the Original shader is whatever is imported with the 3D model.

+  –	Depending on the author's needs or requirements, you can import a custom model with any style on it.
+Some good examples include:

+    - Specific colors on sections of a model to identify parts or pieces.
+You can then add step instructions that refer to the colored sections.

      ***EXAMPLE IMAGE HERE***

-      •	Realistic style to show what the actual object looks like
+     - Realistic style to show what the actual object looks like.

-Pick Up
+#### Pick Up

-•	The pick-up style shows an outline around the hologram.
+- The Pick Up style shows an outline around the hologram.

-•	We recommend using the Pick-Up style for:
+- We recommend using the Pick Up style for:

   –	Having the operator pick up a part/piece.

-       •	This works especially well on:
+This works especially well on:

-          –	The hands holograms in the 3D Toolkit because operators can align their hand to the hologram, positioning their hand in the right orientation and position.
+    - The hands holograms in the 3D toolkit because operators can align their hand to the hologram, positioning their hand in the right orientation and position.

     –	Picking up parts because the outline around the real-world object visually distinguishes it from the rest of the environment.

-Place
+#### Place

-•	Place style is similar to the Pick-Up style but has a dashed outline instead of a solid outline.
+- The Place style is similar to the Pick Up style but has a dashed outline instead of a solid outline.

-•	We recommend using the place style for:

-   –	Trying to align a real-world object to a hologram, because operators can place the real object in the hologram to validate that it visually matches.
+- We recommend using the Place style for trying to align a real-world object to a hologram, because operators can place the real object in the hologram to validate that it visually matches.

-See-Through (Two Options – 1 + 2)
+#### See-Through (includes See Through 1 and See Through 2)

-•	"See-Through" is best at de-emphasizing holograms in the world because it makes the hologram semi-transparent and darker.
+- See-Through is best for de-emphasizing holograms in the real world because it makes the hologram semi-transparent and darker.

-•	When creating a visual hierarchy of Holograms, "See-Through" can be used to soften less important holograms in the scene.
+- When creating a visual hierarchy of holograms, use See-Through to soften less important holograms in the scene.

    ***EXAMPLE IMAGE HERE***

-•	See-Through 1 is less opaque than See-Through 2.
+- See-Through 1 is less opaque than See-Through 2.

-Warning
+#### Warning

-•	Warning style is yellow and black stripes which is synonymous with warning.
+- The Warning style is yellow with black stripes, which is synonymous with warning.

-•	 You should use a warning style when a hologram represents something that is potentially:
+- Use the Warning style when a hologram represents something that is potentially:

    –	Dangerous